Danden1/danden1.github.io/_posts/2025-11-02-start-contributin-to-open-source.md

 And I find Kestra project.

-I knew this project.
-I used n8n for team 생산성 향상을 위해 회사에서 사용해봤다.
+I already knew about this project — I once used n8n at work to improve team productivity.

-This is familar with code more than a n8n.(n8n보다 코드 친화적이다.)
+Kestra feels more code-oriented than n8n.

 ## My Contribution